 Wooten said restaurants and a boutique hotel are planned to come into the property.
 In addition to homes and shops, the development plans include nearly seven acres of open space to increase the recreational opportunities.

 And for all the hunters and fishers who use the Bass Pro Shop for supplies, Wooten said the store would be expanded.
-The movie theater, Belk department store and other stores are also expected to be in the new plan.
+The movie theater, Belk department store and the outdoor’s store will remain.

 “Bringing a truly new dimension to the waterway,” Wooten said of what his group has planned for the property.